 The EDPB recommends carrying out an evaluation of the necessary safeguards to reduce, or prevent, misuse by a group of participants of the blockchain, such as the so-called 51%-attacks.
 For permissioned blockchains, depending on the potential divergence or convergence of participating actors’ interests, these safeguards may be included in the contractual relationship between participants and may be enforced by the creation of administrative privileges for a controller to oversee the use of the blockchain.
 The process surrounding the granting and maintenance of permissions should be closely governed.

-There should also be appropriate safeguards in place to protect against unintended or unauthorized transactions by participants who may have had their wallets compromised or have a rogue employee.
-This also implies an obligation for participants to implement corresponding technical and organisational safeguards on their sides.
+There should also be appropriate safeguards in place to protect against unintended or unauthorised transactions by participants who may have had their wallets compromised or have a rogue employee.
+This also implies an obligation for participants to implement corresponding technical and organisational safeguards on their own processing systems.

 The EDPB also recommends setting out technical and organisational procedures to limit the impact of potential algorithm failures.
-Such failures could arise from, for example, the publication of a vulnerability on a cryptographic mechanism, or due to implementation issues.
+Such failures could arise from, for example, the publication of a vulnerability on a cryptographic mechanism, or from implementation issues.
 Measures to address potential algorithm failures could include, for example, the implementation of an emergency plan which allows algorithms to be changed or fixed if a vulnerability is identified.
 Since the operation of a blockchain-based processing relies strongly on its cryptographic mechanisms, the risk of a potential compromise of such mechanisms regarding the expected lifespan of the blockchain must be assessed.

-Furthermore, the governance of changes to the software or protocols used in or by the blockchain should be documented, and technical and organisational procedures should be set out to ensure an alignment between planned permissions and practical application.
+Furthermore, the governance of changes to the software or protocols used in or by the blockchain should be documented.
+Technical and organisational procedures should be set out to ensure an alignment between planned permissions and practical application.

-Particular attention should be granted to the measures implemented to ensure the blockchain’s confidentiality if it is not public.
-Any data controller carrying out processing through transactions on a blockchain should ensure the security of the secret keys used, for example by ensuring that they are stored on secure media.
-Further, as data breaches can result from vulnerabilities in the infrastructure used to interact with the blockchain, such as stolen identities, the security of the blockchain processing should be assessed as a whole, including when personal data is stored off-chain.
+Particular attention should be granted to the measures implemented to ensure the confidentiality of a non-public blockchain.
+Any data controller carrying out processing through transactions on a blockchain should ensure the security of the secret keys used, for example by storing them on secure media.
+Further, as data breaches can result from vulnerabilities in the infrastructure used to interact with the blockchain, such as stolen identities, the overall security of the blockchain processing should be assessed, including when personal data is stored off-chain.

-Thus, including for security reasons, the data uploaded to the blockchain and processed by nodes should be assessed to only include minimized personal data as set out in the data protection context.
+Thus, including for security reasons, the data uploaded to the blockchain and processed by nodes should be assessed to only include minimised personal data as set out in the data protection context.

 The EDPB recalls that security of processing is a requirement under the GDPR .
-Nevertheless, while the specific measures may vary from case to case, they have to ensure a level of security appropriate to the risks for the rights and freedoms of natural persons when personal data is being processed; if it is not possible to achieve the necessary level of security that is appropriate to the risk while using blockchain solutions, controllers should not utilise blockchain solutions as part of their personal data processing activities.
+Nevertheless, while the specific measures may vary from case to case, they have to ensure a level of security appropriate to the risks for the rights and freedoms of natural persons when personal data is being processed.
+If it is not possible to achieve the necessary level of security that is appropriate to the risk while using blockchain solutions, controllers should not utilise them as part of their personal data processing activities.

 Data Protection Impact Assessment